 - filing the teeth correctly to make sure that cavities are not rough or uneven

 - ensuring that dental devices, such as dentures and braces, fit well without rough or exposed edges

 - keeping mouth wounds clean

 - waiting for hot drinks or foods to cool before drinking

 - avoiding candies or chewing products that have rough edges or cause mouth irritation

-- eating a healthful, balanced diet to avoid nutrient imbalances or deficiencies
+- following a healthful, balanced diet to avoid nutrient imbalances or deficiencies

-- practicing safe sex, including the use of a condom or dental dam during oral intercourse
+- practicing safe sex to reduce the risk of HPV transmission, including the use of a condom or dental dam during oral intercourse